talkohavy/guides/docs/programming/devops/helm/introduction.md

 ## 2. Why Helm?

-### - Intelligent Deployments
+### - Reason 1: Intelligent Deployments

 Helm is very intelligent when it comes to deployments.
-When we directly work with Kubernetes, we have to mention the order in which the resources should be created.
+When we directly work with Kubernetes, we have to explicitly mention the order in which the resources should be created.
 For example, **configmaps** and **secrets** should be usually created before **deployment** and **services**.
 Helm knows to consider the correct order in which Kubernetes resources should be created, and it will automatically do it for us.

-### - Lifecycle Hooks
+### - Reason 2: Lifecycle Hooks

 Helm also uses lifecycle hooks.

-If there is any work, which is not directly related to Kubernetes, but it has to be done during the installation or the upgrade, **helm allows us to write hooks** that can be hooked into the lifecycle events.
+**`helm` allows us to write hooks** that can be hooked into the lifecycle events.
+So, if there's any work, which is not directly related to Kubernetes, but it has to be done during the installation or the upgrade, you can do that using those hooks.

-Example lifecycle hooks are installation, upgrade, uninstallation, tests, etc.
+Some popular lifecycle hooks are:

+- installation
+- upgrade
+- uninstallation
+- tests
+- etc.

+Examples to what to use these hooks for:

-This could be writing data to database, backing up a database, or making sure that the Kubernetes cluster is in a required state before we do an installation.
+- writing data to database
+- backing up a database
+- making sure that the Kubernetes cluster is in a required state before we do an installation.
+- Replace the contents of a PLACEHOLDER in a file (e.g. `BASE_URL` in a frontend app)

 Such work can be put into a hook, and it can be hooked into helm's installation or upgrade, or uninstallation lifecycle.

-### - Security
+### - Reason 3: Security

 Helm has built-in support to ensure that charts which are downloaded from a central repository are secured.

 The **charts can be signed** using cryptography, and hashes can be generated, and when we install these charts, we're pulling them from the central repos, **helm will verify** that these charts are really from the source we are expecting and that they were not tweaked by any hacker.

----